Open Source VMware Alternative

-Majority of VMware users considering to move.
+Majority of VMware users considering moving.

 Open Source vs. VMware